 August 1st - Sonoma Valley, California

 Wow, can you believe it's August already?
 Where has this year gone.
-When we realize just how quickly time goes by it makes us so glad that we are doing
+When we realize just how quickly time goes by it makes us so glad that we are doing what

-back to one of our favorite quotes, which you've probably heard before.
+one of our favorite quotes, which you've probably heard before.
 "Life passes most people by while they sit around and make grand plans for it"

 Monday was a fun day.
-Frank helped tear down the Nitro Mall which is our company's equivalent of a traveling department store that they bring to each
+Frank helped tear down the Nitro Mall which is our company's equivalent of a traveling department store that they bring to each race.

-had a bar-b-que with them along with most of his cousins and their families.
+with them along with most of his cousins and their families.
 We hadn't seen them in a couple years so it was fun to catch up.
-Frank's
+Frank's grandparents came up from

-grandparents came up from the Santa Ynez Valley as well to visit so we had a great time.
-Steve and Linda live in a great little community with a pool and
+the Santa Ynez Valley as well to visit so we had a great time.
+Steve and Linda live in a great little community with a pool and lake.
+Most of us took a walk around

-lake and all.
-Most of us took a walk around the lake and stopped to watch the ducks.
+the lake and stopped to watch the ducks.
 The Ugly Duckling really does exist.
-He lives here in Santa Rosa with a
+He lives here in Santa Rosa with a family of ducks and really thinks he is one of

 July 22nd - Seattle, Washington